 Either White or Gaussian noise can be added using this operation.
-For white noise, a random vector contained within the box $\pm dx, \pm dy, \pm dz$ is added to each point the data.
+For white noise, a random vector contained within the box $\pm dx$, $\pm dy$, $\pm dz$ is added to each point the data.
 For Gaussian noise, the x/y/z values refer to the standard deviation of a normalised Gaussian, from which the noise vectors will be computed.
-Unlike white noise, Gaussian noise will affect each point isotropically.
 Examples of white and Gaussian noise are given below:

-7.5.5 posset
+8.5.5 posset

-This operation performs a so-called "set" (as in set-theory7) operation on points S(A, B).
+This operation performs a so-called "set" (as in set-theory9) operation on points S(A, B).
 Currently supported operations are "subtract" and "intersect".
 For the purposes of the set operation, only the positions (the xyz, but not the "m" value) is considered.
 The current in-memory data is considered as the A set, and a specified file is considered to be the B set - the result of the set operation is stored in-memory.